 When God began to create heaven and earth — 2the earth being unformed and void, with darkness over the surface of the deep and a wind from God sweeping over the water — 3God said, “Let there be light”; and there was light.
 (Tanak: The New Jewish Publication Society translation)

 A careful reading of these versions shows that the Hebrew is being read differently by Hebrew experts.
-All of them are grammatically and syntactically possible, though each of the three after the NKJV require some playing around with the text.
-It demonstrates that the translation and interpretation of a Bible passage does not depend on a knowledge of vocabulary, syntax, and grammar alone.
+All of them are grammatically and syntactically possible, though each of the three after the NKJV requires some playing around with the text.
+It demonstrates that the translation and interpretation of a Bible passage do not depend on a knowledge of vocabulary, syntax, and grammar alone.
 As I sometimes tell my Hebrew students, “A detailed knowledge of Hebrew grammar will not answer all your questions.”

-It’s important for the reader to know what is going on with above variant translations.
+It’s important for the reader to know what is going on with the above variant translations.
 This explanation is summarized from that of Wenham, who gives a clear and fair presentation of the evidence.9

 There are four ways of understanding the syntax of Genesis 1:1–3 that have been defended by various Hebrew experts.
 The first is that verse 1 is a temporal clause that is subordinate to verse 2, which is the main clause.
 That is, “When God created . . . the earth was without form.”
 The second view is that verse 1 is a temporal clause subordinate to the main clause in verse 3, while verse 2 is a parenthetical comment.
 That is, “When God created . . . (the earth being formless and void) . . .
 God said.”
 The third view is that verse 1 is a separate main clause, serving as a title to the remainder of the section.
 The actual creation then begins with verse 2.
 The last view is that verse 1 is the main clause.
 It indicates the first act of creation, which is then continued in the following verses.